intuit/Trapheus/README.md

 2. `Subnets` : [Required] A comma separated list of private subnet ids (region specific) in the chosen VPC, used to configure the VPC config for all the lambdas
 3. `SenderEmail` : [Required] A SES email alert is configured to notify the user about any failures in the state machine.
 The sender email parameter is needed to configure the email id through which the alert is sent out.
 Please ensure the same is configured in SES
 4. `RecipientEmail` : [Required] Comma separated list of recipient email addresses that should receive the failure email alerts
+In case your region doesn't support exporting a RDS snapshot to S3 (check here https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_ExportSnapshot.html) you also need to provide the following parameters:
+5. `ExportSnapshotSupportedRegion` : [Required] A region that supports exporting a snapshot to S3.
+6. `SnapshotCopyExportKmsKey` : [Required] A KmsKeyId (check Pre-requisites section) that will enable the copy of the snapshots across regions.
+Must be created in the region where you are copying to.

 ## Instructions